lamestation/packthing/README.md

 Packman does not attempt to support every possible configurations all of the time.
 Rather, it's goal is to do a good enough job for more common use cases first, with the possibility of finer-grained controls in the future.

-So use packman because you want to get the thing out the door. **Now, please!**
+So use packup because you want to get the thing out the door. **Now, please!**

 **NOTE: Packman is in the early stages of development.
 Currently only triplets including Git and Qt are supported.**

 ## Usage

-### Setting up your project to use `packman`
+### Setting up your project to use `packup`

-First, write up a config file for your project, and save as `packman.json`.
+First, write up a config file for your project, and save as `packup.json`.
 This file should be checked in to your project but does not depend on your project.
-You should be able to download the config file separately to use `packman`.
+You should be able to download the config file separately to use `packup`.

-This config will include a single project repository. `packman` is useful for both single- and multi-repository projects!
+This config will include a single project repository. `packup` is useful for both single- and multi-repository projects!

 ### Building a package

-Type `packman -h` or `packman --help` to get a nice pretty help output.
+Type `packup -h` or `packup --help` to get a nice pretty help output.

 ```
-usage: packman [-h] [-r REPO] [-c DIR] [-l LEVEL] [-a NAME] [--list-src]
+usage: packup [-h] [-r REPO] [-c DIR] [-l LEVEL] [-a NAME] [--list-src]
                [--list-build] [-j JOBS] [--refresh]
                [TARGET]

-packman - make working with your project more complicated
+packup - make working with your project more complicated

 ...
 ```